dheeraj1780/Apartment/README.md

 # Apartment Management System

-This project is a web application built using Python Flask and MySQL.
+This project is a web application built using Python and MySQL.
 It provides a layout of homes in an apartment complex, indicating whether a house is free or occupied.
 Users can choose an empty house, simulate payment, and manage their maintenance costs.

 ## Features